informedcitizenry/6502.Net/README.md

 ### Error messages

+`Addressing mode is not supported for instruction` - The instruction does not support the addressing mode of the operand expression.

-`Assertion Failed` - An assertion failed due to the condition evaluating as false.
+`Assertion failed` - An assertion failed due to the condition evaluating as false.

 `Attempted to divide by zero.` - The expression attempted a division by zero.